info-241/info-241/prep_live_session/README.md

 -   Provide as many examples as you can of social scientists (or data scientists) pretending to be scientists without really being scientists.

 Additional questions to think about

 -   Related to FE Chapter 1: What are examples of stalemates in policy discussions?
 Why have these discussions stalemated?
 -   What are examples of causal claims that have come up in your work life?
 -   What are examples of causal claims that are relevant to your personal life?

+## Predict or Cause

+Finally, please read the article we have titled _Predict or Cause_ by Susan Athey.
+As you're reading, please make a note of the examples that she raises.

+- Which example that Athey presents is the most surprising to you?
+- Does there seem to be a theme, or unifying thread to each of these examples?
+- Is Athey just making a clever argument -- or, might it be the case that a _vast_ amount of the work that we do is actually causal work in disguise?

 # Week 2: Comparing Apples to Apples